tjd1234/cmpt383summer2022/docs/languages/ruby/each_and_map.md

 end
 ```

-For instance, printing a string on the screen is a side-effect ofg `puts`,
+For instance, printing a string on the screen is a side-effect of `puts`, and
-and so this prints every element of an array:
+so this prints every element of an array:

 ```ruby
 [1,2,3].each do |n|